 The ‘fertile window’

-Just to recap from part 1, that over 80% of couples having sex every 2-3 days throughout the month will conceive in 1 year and over 90% will conceive within 2 years.
+Just to recap from part 1, that over 8 out of 10 couples (80%) having sex every 2-3 days throughout the month will conceive in 1 year and over 9 in 10 (90%) will conceive within 2 years.

 The recommendation for best success with becoming pregnant is to have regular sex every 2-3 days a week or at least twice a week, 52 weeks of the year.